-We demonstrate a Bayesian method that can be used to calibrate computationally expensive 3D RANS (Reynolds Averaged Navier Stokes) models with complex response surfaces.
-Such calibrations, conditioned on experimental data, can yield turbulence model parameters as probability density functions (PDF), concisely capturing the uncertainty in the parameter estimates.
-Methods such as Markov chain Monte Carlo (MCMC) estimate the PDF by sampling, with each sample requiring a run of the RANS model.
-Consequently a quick-running surrogate is used instead to the RANS simulator.
-The surrogate can be very difficult to design if the model's response i.e., the dependence of the calibration variable (the observable) on the parameter being estimated is complex.
-We show how the training data used to construct the surrogate can be employed to isolate a promising and physically realistic part of the parameter space, within which the response is well-behaved and easily modeled.
+We demonstrate a Bayesian method that can be used to calibrate computationally expensive 3D RANS models with complex response surfaces.
+Such calibrations, conditioned on experimental data, can yield turbulence model parameters as probability density functions (PDF), concisely capturing the uncertainty in the estimation.
+Methods such as Markov chain Monte Carlo construct the PDF by sampling, and consequently a quickrunning surrogate is used instead of the RANS simulator.
+The surrogate can be very difficult to design if the model's response i.e., the dependence of the calibration variable (the observable) on the parameters being estimated is complex.
+We show how the training data used to construct the surrogate models can also be employed to isolate a promising and physically realistic part of the parameter space, within which the response is wellbehaved and easily modeled.
 We design a classifier, based on treed linear models, to model the "well-behaved region".
-This classifier serves as a prior in a Bayesian calibration study aimed at estimating 3 $k - \varepsilon$ parameters ($C{\mu}, C{\varepsilon 2}, C{\varepsilon 1}$) from experimental data of a transonic jet-in-crossflow interaction.
+This classifier serves as a prior in a Bayesian calibration study aimed at estimating 3 $k - \epsilon$ parameters $\mathbf{C} = (C{\mu}, C{\epsilon 2}, C{\epsilon 1})$ from experimental data of a transonic jet-in-crossflow interaction.
+The robustness of the calibration is investigated by checking its predictions of variables not included in the calibration data.
+We also check the limit of applicability of the calibration by testing at an off-calibration point.